khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/body-nested-models.md

 # Body - Nested Models

-With **FastAPI**, you can define, validate, document, and use arbitrarily deeply nested models (thanks to Pydantic).
+With **ReadyAPI**, you can define, validate, document, and use arbitrarily deeply nested models (thanks to Pydantic).

 ## List fields